LLNL/scr/doc/rst/users/overview.rst

 The library creates one store descriptor by default: :code:`/dev/shm`.
 The assumption is made that :code:`/dev/shm` is mounted as a local file system on each compute node.
-On Linux clusters, :code:`/dev/shm` is typically RAM disk.
+On Linux clusters, :code:`/dev/shm` is typically :code:`tmpfs` (RAM disk), which implements a file system using main memory as the backing storage.
-Additional store descriptors can be defined by the user or system administrator in configuration files (Section :ref:`sec-config`).
+Additional store descriptors can be defined by the user or system administrator in configuration files (see :ref:`sec-config`).

 Finally, SCR defines *redundancy descriptors* to associate a redundancy scheme with a class of storage devices and a group of processes that are likely to fail at the same time.